strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+--- 8 Feb 2024 ---

+- Refactored styling modules to eliminate unused code and notes.
+Moved fonts folder into nested ui folder.
+Ready for more styling.

+---

 --- 7 Feb 2024 ---

 - Worked on styles for our menu item grid,and main nav header.
 Noticed where styling could be tightened up and made a bit leaner.
 Also set items to more dynamically align and center with other elements.
 Ready for refactor to scrub old solutions.